psphere-project/psphere/doc/hostsystem.rst

 HostSystem examples
 ===================

-This page provides examples for working with **HostSystem**'s.
+This page provides examples for working with **HostSystem** views.
 The examples accumulate as they go so make sure you reference the previous examples.

 Finding a HostSystem
 --------------------